stuntrally/stuntrally3/docs/Materials.md

 ## 💧 Fluids

-Fluids like `Water_*` and `River_*` aren't meant to be edited by hand in `.json`.
+Fluids like `Water_*`, etc and `River_*` aren't meant to be edited by hand in `.json`.
-Parameters stored don't have names, hard to say which value does what (code in HlmsPbsDb2::HlmsPbsDb2).
+Parameters stored there don't have names, hard to say which value does what (code is in `HlmsPbsDb2::HlmsPbsDb2`).
 Simply use Material Editor Gui to tweak them.
-Save, single material .json.
+Save single material .json (or all).

-Then manually merge with `all.material.json`.
+Then *manually* merge with `fluid.material.json`.
 You could overwrite whole 'pbs' section, leaving top blocks.
 But have to replace samplers etc to our.
 For testing you can save in Material Editor and put new files with all json.